-First, we need to understand what Maslov index being zero requires.
-From our index computation in \eqref{indk}, index being zero means that Euler measure of the corresponding domain must equal \beq e(A) = d/4. \eeq The only solution to \eqref{indt} is a domain $A$ on ${\cal A}$ which is a union of $d$ triangles each of which contributes $1-3/4=1/4$ to the Euler measure.
+From our index computation in \eqref{indk}, Maslov index being zero means that Euler measure of the corresponding domain must equal \beq e(A) = d/4. \eeq The only solution to \eqref{indt} is a domain $A$ on ${\cal A}$ which is a union of $d$ triangles each of which contributes $1-3/4=1/4$ to the Euler measure.
 To see that, observe that we can arrange all the intersections of the three one dimensional thimbles from $T_{\cal C}$, $T_{{\cal C}'}$ and $T_{{\cal C}''}$ to be at $\pi/3$ or $2\pi/3$ angles.
 Correspondingly, a three-pointed disk projects to a domain $A$ which may be a union of hexagons or triangles.
 Each corner of a hexagon contributes $-1/12$ to its Euler measure, and each corner of a triangle $+1/12$.
 It follows the only way to saturate \eqref{indt} with $3d$ vertices is by $A$ which is a union of $d$ triangles.
 (This argument was used in \cite{AurouxS} in a closely related setting).